elastic/detection-rules/docs/experimental-machine-learning/host-risk-score.md

 }
 ```

-#### 7. Upload the `latest` transform
+#### 8. Upload the `latest` transform

 Upload the `latest` transform in `ml_hostriskscore_latest_transform.json` using the following API call.
-This transform gets the most current risk levels for all the hosts in your environment:
+This transform gets the most current risk levels for all the hosts in the Kibana space specified in Step 2:

 ```
 PUT _transform/ml_hostriskscore_latest_transform
+{content of the ml_hostriskscore_latest_transform.json file}
 ```

 * Navigate to `Transforms` under `Management` -> `Stack Management`.
 For the transform with the ID `ml_hostriskscore_latest_transform`, under `Actions`, click `Start`.